Skip to main content

 What the Numbers Look Like

-Our heating cost comparison calculator uses real, weekly-updated fuel prices from the Maine Governor's Energy Office for the Greater Portland region.
+Our heating cost comparison calculator runs the same weekly price feed against your actual system, its age, and how much fuel you use.
 It includes propane, oil, natural gas, heat pumps, and electric baseboard so you can compare them side by side.

 Compare propane vs. heat pump costs with today's prices